Out for the day in Elne

 Look out too for Maillol’s sculpture and war memorial, ‘Pomone’, a clothed version of the naked original, and Violet’s large terracotta bas-relief depicting scenes of everyday agricultural Catalan life, set into the ramparts of the Cami de la Réal, where the Wednesday market is held.

-Just nearby, take time out for pure pleasure chez New Kids on the Block, gourmet chocolate-makers Clarencia & Pierre or pop in to see the lovely creations for sale from Véronique Puig, potter, in her small workshop.
+Just nearby, pop in to see the lovely creations for sale from Véronique Puig, potter, in her small workshop.
 You can also sign up for pottery, painting and photography lessons or workshops.

 Time for lunch?
 Try restaurant Au Remp’Arts offering a very reasonably priced lunchtime menu and panoramic terraces.